Skip to Content

 I finally reached the summit after 1 hour and 50 minutes and I may have missed the alpenglow on Matterhorn but was just in time for the sun to burst over the mountains far away.

 While I may have missed the alpenglow pre-sunrise, the early light was still pretty spectacular on the mighty Matterhorn and this is really a great, wide-open field to sit down, enjoy breakfast and watch the Matterhorn Peak in all of its glory.
-Visiting Zermatt has to be on your Switzerland itinerary, purely just to marvel at the mighty Matterhon.
-I spent the next 30-minutes sat on a rock, looking at the steep ridges of Matterhorn while thinking about the people who would be climbing the peak that day.
+I spent the next 30 minutes sitting on a rock, looking at the steep ridges of Matterhorn while thinking about the people who would be climbing the peak that day.
 It’s pretty impressive what humans have been able to achieve but the peak itself is more impressive than any feat.
+There’s a great four day Matterhorn Hiking Tour that treks to multiple vantage points around this iconic peak that could be a great addition to your itinerary.

 I hope you enjoy this sweet sunrise spot with a great view of the Matterhorn and also enjoy the epic leg workout you will get on the way to the top.
 Don’t forget to salute the sun when you reach the summit!